RPalpatine/Lymph-vessel-segmentation/README.md

-Performance of diffrenet architectures and backbones for segmentation of lymph vessels on scanned whole slide images.
+AI for lymph vessel segmentation on whole slide images.

+Performance of different architectures and backbones: